-Once you’ve been through the list of values and identified your core values, it’s important to spend some time reflecting on the exercise and what you’ve learned.
+Once you’ve been through this lists that make up Rokeach’s Personal Values Survey and identified your core values, it’s important to spend some time reflecting on the exercise and what you’ve learned.
 The following questions may help that reflection process, and they can also form the basis of a group discussion

-- When you think of the word values what comes to your mind?
-Do your identified values fit this category?
+When you think of the word values what comes to your mind?
+How do your identified values fit this category?

 The World of Work Project View

 We like Rokeach’s Personal Values Survey.
 We believe that understanding your values is important, at least for some people, and that this tool is a useful way to get a high level view of what your values are.
 As with all such exercises, it’s not cut and dry and you, or others, might find it a bit frustrating to complete.